Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 ---------------
 1. Create a project with the
 [Maven archetype](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html) with the command:
-`mvn archetype:generate -DarchetypeGroupId=com.coreoz -DarchetypeArtifactId=plume-archetype-querydsl-jersey-guice-grizzly -DarchetypeVersion=4.2.0`
+`mvn archetype:generate -DarchetypeGroupId=com.coreoz -DarchetypeArtifactId=plume-archetype-querydsl-jersey-guice-grizzly -DarchetypeVersion=5.0.0-beta1`
 2. See next section to [finalize project creation](#finalizing-project-creation)

 Finalizing project creation
 ---------------------------

 ### Java version
-By default Java 17 is used, to use another version, change these lines in the `pom.xml` file:
+By default, Java 17 is used, to use another version, change these lines in the `pom.xml` file:
 ```xml
 <maven.compiler.source>17</maven.compiler.source>
 <maven.compiler.target>17</maven.compiler.target>